Imsurajr/flutter_todo/README.md

 New To-Do list created using Flutter.
 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application , this project is created using provider package.

 A few resources to get you started if this is your first Flutter project: